Metal Roofing San Antonio TX

 Many consider zinc to be the best metal available, when it comes to roofing.
 It has a lower melting point that other types of rooting metals, which means that it takes much less energy when it comes to processing.

 Zinc is also completely recyclable and extremely Green in nature.
-Like copper, it’s also a very soft metal, however, and may not be the best choice in areas where hail storms are prevalent.
+Like copper, it’s also a very soft material, however, and may not be the best choice in areas where hail storms are prevalent.

 Steel is the most common material for metal roofing, and is used in both residential and commercial roofing San Antonio construction.

 The initial creation of steel roofs can be a bit energy intensive, but the metal is highly recyclable and easy to find.
-Steel is actually the most recycled material on the planet, and is also the least expensive of the five types of metal roofs described here today.
+Steel is actually the most recycled material on the planet, and is also the least expensive of the five types of metal roofing systems described here today.

 Steel is both affordable and very much available, making it an extremely desirable option for professional home builders.